 Carolina Trends Council (CTC) explores market trends and the opportunities created by large scale development and major employers (such as corporations, universities, and medical centers).
 Discussion includes catalytic market transactions, economic development, capital markets, infrastructure and how developers can leverage the demand for supporting industries, housing and commercial real estate.

 Rethinking Southern Cities Council (RSC) explores how southern cities can best harness their growth in a more urban and authentic fashion.
 Discussion centers around the effect of population growth, demographic shifts and consumer preferences on development patterns including infill development, adaptive reuse of historic or obsolete buildings, transportation, infrastructure and urban housing.

 Each RIC leadership will determine the details of topics and programming for each meeting.
-The RICs meet per year: prior to the Carolinas’ Meeting (January/February) and Fall (August/September).
+The RICs meet per year: prior to the Carolinas’ Meeting (February) and Fall (August).

 All ULI members are invited to apply to participate on a Regional Initiative Council.
 Accepted applicants will be notified in December.

 Applications will be reviewed by a regional committee and every effort will be made to achieve professional, ethnic and industry diversity.